-AFTER-SCHOOL TUTORING
+AFTER-SCHOOL TUTORING/DETENTION

-The after-school tutoring sessions are designed for students that are having academic difficulties or need the time and place to make up homework.
+The after-school tutoring and detention sessions are designed for students that are having academic difficulties or need the time and place to make up homework.
 The sessions are also used as a form of after-school detention.
-It is the expectation of the administration and the supervisors of these sessions that those involved in them will conduct themselves in an appropriate manner.
+It is the expectation of the administration and the supervisors of these sessions that those involved in them will follow the rules as outlined below:

-Jr/Sr High tutoring sessions run from 3:20 p.m. to 4:20 p.m., Monday through Thursday.
-Elementary after-school tutoring sessions are offered as needed.
+Jr/Sr High tutoring/detention sessions run from 3:25 p.m. to 4:25 p.m., Monday through Thursday in an assigned teacher's class-room.